ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 ### Accumulators: Continuation Passing Style

+**Note**: This is an advanced technique, skip that section if you don't need it.

-The tail call elimination technique can't be applied on variant types that have constructors with several recursive occurrences.
+The tail call elimination technique can't be applied to variant types that have constructors with several recursive occurrences.
 ```ocaml
 # type 'a btree = Leaf | Root of 'a * 'a btree * 'a btree;;